Structural Characterisations of (n-1,n)-Trees: Characterisations of -trees using paths, cycles, and enumeration

-In Fig.~\ref{fig3}(b), a pure $2$-simplicial complex is disconnected, consisting of six vertices and four $2$-simplices, with no simplicial cycle.
-Therefore, if condition (\ref{222}) of Theorem~\ref{thm5.5} is dropped, the converse of the theorem does not hold.
+To see that condition (\ref{222}) in Theorem \ref{thm5.5} is necessary and cannot be omitted, consider the example in Figure~\ref{fig:4}.
+In this figure, a pure $2$-simplicial complex is disconnected, consisting of six vertices and four $2$-simplices, with no $(1,2)$-circuit sequence.
+This shows that without condition (\ref{222}), the complex satisfies conditions (\ref{1403}) and (\ref{9916}) of Theorem \ref{thm5.5} but fails to be an $(1,2)$-tree due to being disconnected.